-- They offer large scale economies in transportation. - Transit losses are lower. - Pipelines consume least energy. - Reliable mode of transportation. - Product handling is minimal hence enhancing safety. - Impact on environment during construction, operation and maintenance is negligible and reversible making it environmentally friendly. - Facility for multiple product handling. - Flexibility in transport as the volume transported can be increased or decreased at a negligible cost. - No consumption of energy for the transportation of dead weight containers. - Pipelines can traverse difficult terrains.
-The land cost is also minimal since the pipeline can be buried underground and land can be restored back to other usage. - Pipeline has the ability to maintain supplies even during floods, monsoons etc. and can provide massive relief movements required during drought situations.
+- They offer large scale economies in transportation. - Reliable mode of transportation. - Product handling is minimal hence enhancing safety. - Impact on environment during construction, operation and maintenance is negligible and reversible making it environmentally friendly. - No consumption of energy for the transportation of dead weight containers. - Pipelines can traverse difficult terrains.
+The land cost is also minimal since the pipeline can be buried underground and land can be restored back to other usage.